+NEW SECTION.
 Section 1.
 Short title.
 [Sections 1 through 221] may be cited as the "Montana Business Corporation Act".

+NEW SECTION.
 Section 2.
 Reservation of power to amend or repeal.
 The legislature has power to amend or repeal all or part of [sections 1 through 221] at any time, and all domestic and foreign corporations subject to [sections 1 through 221] are governed by the amendment or repeal.

-- Section 3.
+NEW SECTION.
+Section 3.
 Requirements for documents -- extrinsic facts.
-(1) A document must satisfy the requirements of this section and any other section that adds to or varies these requirements to be entitled to filing by the secretary of state. - (2) [Sections 1 through 221] must require or permit filing the document in the office of the secretary of state. - (3) The document must contain the information required by [sections 1 through 221] and may contain other information. - (4) The document must be typewritten or printed or, if electronically transmitted, must be in a format that can be retrieved or reproduced in typewritten or printed form. - (5) The document must be in the English language.
-A corporate name need not be in English if written in English letters or Arabic or Roman numerals. - (6) The document must be signed: - (a) by the chairman of the board of directors of a domestic or foreign corporation, by its president, or by another of its officers; - (b) if directors have not been selected or the corporation has not been formed, by an incorporator; or - (c) if the corporation is in the hands of a receiver, trustee, or other court-appointed fiduciary, by that fiduciary. - (7) The person executing the document shall sign it and state beneath or opposite the signature the person's name and the capacity in which the document is signed.
-The document may but need not contain a corporate seal, attestation, acknowledgment, or verification. - (8) If the secretary of state has prescribed a mandatory form for the document under [section 4(1)], the document must be in or on the prescribed form. - (9) The document must be delivered to the office of the secretary of state for filing by electronic transmission.
-The secretary of state may authorize exceptions to the requirement of filing documents by electronic transmission. - (10) When the document is delivered to the office of the secretary of state for filing, the correct filing fee and any franchise tax, license fee, or penalty required by [sections 1 through 221] or other law to be paid at the time of delivery for filing must be paid or provision for payment made in a manner permitted by the secretary of state.
+(1) A document must satisfy the requirements of this section and any other section that adds to or varies these requirements to be entitled to filing by the secretary of state.

+- 5 (2) [Sections 1 through 221] must require or permit filing the document in the office of the secretary of state. - (3) The document must contain the information required by [sections 1 through 221] and may contain other information. - (4) The document must be typewritten or printed or, if electronically transmitted, must be in a format that can be retrieved or reproduced in typewritten or printed form. - (5) The document must be in the English language.
+A corporate name need not be in English if written in English letters or Arabic or Roman numerals. - (6) The document must be signed: - (a) by the chairman of the board of directors of a domestic or foreign corporation, by its president, or by another of its officers: - (b) if directors have not been selected or the corporation has not been formed, by an incorporator; or - (c) if the corporation is in the hands of a receiver, trustee, or other court-appointed fiduciary, by that fiduciary. - (7) The person executing the document shall sign it and state beneath or opposite the signature the person's name and the capacity in which the document is signed.
+The document may but need not contain a corporate seal, attestation, acknowledgment, or verification. - (8) If the secretary of state has prescribed a mandatory form for the document under [section 4(1)], the document must be in or on the prescribed form. - (9) The document must be delivered to the office of the secretary of state for filing.
+Delivery may be made by electronic transmission if and to the extent permitted by the secretary of state.
+If it is filed in typewritten or printed form and not transmitted electronically, the secretary of state may require one exact or conformed copy to be delivered with the document. - (10) When the document is delivered to the office of the secretary of state for filing, the correct filing fee and any franchise tax, license fee, or penalty required by [sections 1 through 221] or other law to be paid at the time of delivery for filing must be paid or provision for payment made in a manner permitted by the secretary of